BankID App will gradually replace bankid on mobile

 This is the same password you use together with your code unit.
 You will need it when using the app.
 If you have forgotten your password, you can order a new one through your bank.
+Find your bank here, and follow the instructions.
 If you have entered the wrong password too many times, your BankID will be blocked.
 If this happens, reach out to your bank to re-open your BankID.

 The app can be downloaded here (require iOS 13/Android 6 or newer):

 Remember to allow notifications from the app.
 This will make it easier to use.